Char-Ten/express-dir-route/README.md

       handle:function(res,req,next){}
   }
   ```
-  The data in attribute `info` can be rendered a routes document.
+  The data in attribute `info` will be rendered a routes document.

 ---
 ###  routes document